a0s21en5/C-Sharp-Bootcamp/C-Sharp.md

 int[][] jArray1 = new int[2][]; // can include two single-dimensional arrays
 int[][,] jArray2 = new int[3][,]; // can include three two-dimensional arrays
 ```

 # Indexers
+An indexer is a special type of property that allows a class or a structure to be accessed like an array for its internal collection.
+C# allows us to define custom indexers, generic indexers, and also overload indexers.

+An indexer can be defined the same way as property with this keyword and square brackets [].
 # Generics
 # Generic Constraints
 # Generic & Non-generic Collections